micmejia/bible-dump/NKJV/Isaiah/Isa 19.md

 And the land of Judah will be a terror to Egypt; everyone who makes mention of it will be afraid in himself, because of the counsel of the Lord of hosts which He has determined against it. ## Egypt, Assyria, and Israel Blessed

 ###### 18
-In that day five cities in the land of Egypt will speak the language of Canaan and swear by the Lord of hosts; one will be called the City of [^g]Destruction.
+In that day five cities in the land of Egypt will speak the language of Canaan and swear by the Lord of hosts; one will be called the City of Destruction.

 ###### 19
 In that day there will be an altar to the Lord in the midst of the land of Egypt, and a pillar to the Lord at its border.